animoca/ethereum-migrations/src/templates/token/ERC20/layerzero_bridging/README.md

 ### Secondary chains (for each)

-- ERC20FixedSupply_OFT_secondaryChain_deploy, using the same token deployment name as the primary chain one
+- ERC20FixedSupply_OFT_secondaryChain_deploy, using a different token deployment name than the primary chain one
 - OFTAdapterFixedSupply_deploy, using the token deployment name from the previous step

 ## ERC20MintBurn preset